 How to use php-RGraph

-This guide is should help to understand the structure of php-RGraph and give you some advice howto use php-RGraph on your website.This Guide has three sections
+This guide is should help to understand the structure of php-RGraph and give you some advice howto use php-RGraph on your website.This Guide has four sections

 - Define environment